 With the free version of the Curve card, you can withdraw money from ATMs for at least £200 within a month without cost.

 However, this advantage can be a trap.
 Although Curve does not charge ATM withdrawal fees, some ATMs may ask for withdrawal fees.
 Therefore, it is important to check carefully whether the withdrawal transaction is free or not before proceeding from such ATMs.
 If you want to avoid withdrawal fees, be patient to check other automated teller machines that allow free withdrawal as you will always find them quickly from place to place.

 Since Curve needs to transmit the transaction details to another card, the issuer of this card may charge for withdrawals.
 When you use ATMs with a Curve card, it is important to direct the transaction to a card that does not ask for fees when using ATMs.
 A good choice is, for example, a credit card from Bank Norwegian that does not charge you for using the ATM.

 Like every existing credit card, Curve card offers protection to its card users.
 For example, when we travelled to Krakow, Poland, we had a small problem while paying for the dining.
-Ceasar made it clear twice to the restaurant staff that he pays in Polish currency, Poland zloty.
-Thanks to the real-time report of transactions, Ceasar got directly a notification from such payments thru the Curve app.
+Ceasar made it clear twice to the restaurant staff that he pays in Polish currency, the Poland zloty.
+Thanks to the real-time report of transactions, Ceasar got a notification of such payments through the Curve app.
 We approached the cashier and asked her to kindly correct the payment, by shifting the chargeable amount to local money instead of GBP.
-She repeatedly said, she can't do anything to make changes to this transaction.
+She repeatedly said she couldn't do anything to make changes to this transaction.
 Ceasar then contacted Team Curve via email.
 After a few conversations, we were happy to get a positive response from Curve:

 ...Thanks for sending this through.